I agree that real Neapolitan pizza is hard to find in the states.

 As a ‘real’ Neapolitan pizza needs to be cooked in a real wood fired pizza oven.
 But we all don’t have a pizza forno lying around.
 Do we?

 So for pizza that not only looks good, but also: Taste Great, and has Less Filling!

 Try these simple steps

 - Invest in a good pizza stone.
-I like the Emile Henry brand.
+I have used the Emile Henry brand.
 Now I have transitioned to the Baking Steel and really like the results!